 Have you ever felt a deep voice inside telling you that it was time for a change, but you didn’t know how?
-In this article we go through the complete journey of building a brand from scratch.
-Depending on where you are in your re-branding journey, you may want to skip some of the steps.
+In this article we go through a quick journey of building a brand from scratch.
+Depending on where you are in your re-branding process, you may want to skip some of the steps.

 ︎ STEP ONE: I always start any branding process with the positioning strategy.
 This is one of the most underrated aspects of brand building and one that is most often ignored by entrepreneurs and managers.